oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_ModelZoo_Inference_with_FP32_Int8/README.md

 #### Navigate to Model Zoo

-Navigate to the Model Zoo for Intel® Architecture source directory.
+Navigate to the Intel® AI Reference models source directory.
 By default, it is in your installation path, like `/opt/intel/oneapi/modelzoo`.

-1. View the available Intel® Reference models release versions for the AI Tools:
+1. View the available Intel® AI Reference models release versions for the AI Tools:
    ```
    ls /opt/intel/oneapi/modelzoo
    2.13.0  latest
    ```
-2. Navigate to the [Intel® Reference models Scripts](https://github.com/IntelAI/models/tree/v2.11.0/benchmarks) GitHub repo to determine the preferred released version to run inference for ResNet50 or another supported topology.
+2. Navigate to the [Intel® AI Reference models Scripts](https://github.com/IntelAI/models/tree/v2.11.0/benchmarks) GitHub repo to determine the preferred released version to run inference for ResNet50 or another supported topology.
    ```
    cd /opt/intel/oneapi/modelzoo/latest
    ```